 This highly productive and biodiverse area contains some of the most pristine coral reefs left in the Caribbean and remains a haven for fish and other sea life.
 The reserve has large populations of sea turtles, including hawksbill and green, an abundance of sharks, huge groupers and thick seagrass meadows — all indicating a healthy and interconnected ecosystem.
 The park is also a world-famous destination for scuba diving, bird watching and fly-fishing, making it an important economic engine for the area.

 Cuba's beauty is not accidental

 Cuba's network of more than 250 natural reserves on both land and sea, representing 20% of its territory, is not a coincidence.
 Over several decades, Cuban authorities have developed a range of policies and programs that demonstrate a long-term commitment to conserving the island's resources for the benefit of Cuban people.

-This pledge is embodied through the National System of Protected Areas of Cuba (SNAP).
+This pledge is embodied through the National System of Protected Areas of Cuba, or SNAP.
 EDF has worked with SNAP to strengthen the design and management of marine reserves.
 EDF supported SNAP and others in establishing two new marine reserves through a community-based project called SOS Pesca.
 This project brought together park rangers, scientists, fishermen and community members to collect baseline data and develop management plans for Ojo de Agua and Macurije-Santa María Wildlife Refuges.
 The purpose of these reserves was clear for everyone, and as one fisherman stated, "The marine protected area is like a fish nursery and the regulations are like the laws that protect children.
 The fish are born, grow and reproduce there and it benefits all of us."

 These efforts conserve critical marine habitats that have played an important role in fostering environmental cooperation between Cuba, the U.S. and other countries within the Caribbean region.
-The "Sister Sanctuaries Agreement" and the "Environmental Accord" are some of the most recent examples of important progress towards greater U.S.-Cuba collaboration.
+The "Sister Sanctuaries Agreement" and the "Environmental Accord" are some of the most recent examples of important progress toward greater U.S.-Cuba collaboration.

 Fishermen help protect resources